Forbidden Planet: Production

 At a cost of roughly $125,000, Robby the Robot was very expensive for a film prop at this time; it represented almost 7% of the film's $1.9 million budget and equates to at least $1 million in 2017 dollars.
 Both the electrically controlled passenger vehicle driven by Robby and the truck/tractor-crane off-loaded from the starship were also constructed especially for this film.
-Robby also starred in the science fiction film The Invisible Boy (1957) and later appeared in many TV series and films.
+Robby later starred in the science-fiction film The Invisible Boy (1957) and appeared in many TV series and films.

 The animated sequences of Forbidden Planet, especially the attack of the Id Monster, were created by veteran animator Joshua Meador, who was loaned to MGM by Walt Disney Productions.
 According to a "Behind the Scenes" featurette on the film's DVD, a close look at the creature shows it to have a small goatee beard, suggesting its connection to Dr. Morbius, the only character with this physical feature.
 Unusually, the scene in which the Id Monster is finally revealed during its attack on the Earth ship was not created using traditional cel animation.
 Instead, Meador simply sketched each frame of the entire sequence in black pencil on animation stand translucent vellum paper; each page was then photographed in high contrast, so that only the major details remained visible.
 These images were then photographically reversed into negative and the resulting white line images were then tinted red, creating the effect of the Id Monster's body remaining largely invisible, with only its major outlines illuminated by the energy from the force-field and blaster beams.
+The monster was considered so scary that in some states its image was edited out of the film so as to not frighten children.
+Meador was also responsible for the other visual effects, like the ray gun beams and disintegration scenes.

+Although workprints of cinema films were normally destroyed, the workprint of Forbidden Planet was not destroyed, and was discovered in 1977.
+Differences are seen in characterization, dialogue, and scenes between the workprint and the release print.